 Dr. Laura S. Guy obtained her BA in psychology at McGill University in Quebec, MA in clinical (forensic) psychology at Sam Houston State University in Texas, and PhD in clinical (forensic) psychology at Simon Fraser University in British Columbia.

-Dr. Stephen Hart obtained his PhD in clinical psychology at the University of British Columbia in 1993.
-He currently holds positions as Professor in the Department of Psychology at Simon Fraser University and Visiting Professor in the Faculty of Psychology at the University of Bergen.
+Dr. Stephen D. Hart obtained BA, MA, and PhD degrees in psychology at the University of British Columbia.
+He has been on faculty in the Department of Psychology at Simon Fraser University since 1990, and has held the rank of Professor since 2001.

 Dr. Randall Kropp is a clinical and forensic psychologist specializing in the assessment and management of violent offenders.
-He works for the Forensic Psychiatric Services Commission of British Columbia, Canada, and is Adjunct Professor of Psychology at Simon Fraser University.
+He works as a threat assessment specialist for Protect International.

-Dr. Ira K. Packer, Ph.D., Clinical Professor of Psychiatry at the University of Massachusetts Medical School, directs the highly respected UMMS Postdoctoral Residency Program in Forensic Psychology, and directs the Forensic Evaluation Service at Worcester Recovery Center and Hospital.
+Dr. Ira K. Packer, Ph.D., Clinical Professor of Psychiatry at the University of Massachusetts Medical School, directs the highly respected UMMS Postdoctoral Residency Program in Forensic Psychology.

 Michael L. Perlin; An internationally-recognized expert on mental disability law, Michael L. Perlin has devoted his career to championing legal rights for people with mental disabilities.